SegersIan/knowledge-base/content/ai/_index.md

 * Chain Rule of probility
     * Calculating the most probable next word based on the previous tokens.

+## Corpus Of Data
+A corpus is just the body of data you feed into a system so it can learn from it.

+## Word Embeddings
+* aka `word2vec`
+* Vector representation of words in a high dimensional space (many dimensions in othr words).
+* Such a vector representation would contain the semantic (meaning) and syntactic (grammar) relationship between words based on the usage of the words found in the data corpus.
+    * Semantic (meaning): `god` and `puppy` are related
+    * Syntactic (grammar): `run` and `running` are the same word.

+### Architecture Types
+There are different Architecture Types To Train/Get Word Embeddings.

+* **Continious Bag Of Words (CBOW)**
+    * predicts the missing word from its neighbors
+    * Better for when data is limited
+    * Faster to train.
+* **Skip-Gram Architecture**
+    * predicts the neighbors from the center word.
+    * Better for when data is large

 ## History Of LLMs